How to Dry Bath a Rabbit

 Like so you can dry wash your rabbit, without need of making it stressed through contact with water and, as it grows and becomes an adult, it will get use to it and it may even become a pleasurable activity.
 In addition to brushing, you will take away all the dead hair and thus prevent it from eating it.
 Take advantage and clean its cage so your rabbit doesn't get too dirty either.

-If you'd like to read similar articles to How to Dry Bath a Rabbit, we recommend you browse around our Pets category.
+If you want to read similar articles to How to Dry Bath a Rabbit, we recommend you visit our Pets category.